GIGAKLIBADZE/interactive-card-details-form/README.md

 ## My process

 I used different point of view when starting building of the project.
-I split off it in different components, then started to initialize each of them with respective CSS files and with using JS in it.
+I split off it in different components and used Tailwind CSS for styles.
 I used mobile first workflow.
 For summary, I changed my mindest for with React JS for the process of building.

 ### Built with